markprubin/nba-combine/README.md

 It pulls data such as player_id, as a unique identifer, as well as their position, college/prior team, anthropometric data, and some athletic tests such as vertical jump, max bench press reps, and a few agility tests.

 Beyond that, it has custom calculations to measure BMI (body mass index) and relative comparison scores for max bench press reps, three quarter sprint time, and max vertical leap.
-These scores are used to compare among the relative combine class.
+These scores are used to compare among the relative combine class for ease of analysis and reporting, and to highlight variations in player performances.

 ### Prerequisites
 - Python 3.11.4 installed